Where will I work?

 How much will I get paid?

 The salary is usually roughly equivalent to the starting salary at the newsroom.
-That varies by region of course but in general we’re assuming about a $32,000 salary (and an overall $40,000 cost per reporter).
+That varies by region of course but in general we’re assuming somewhere shy of $40,000 cost per reporter.

 Who will be my boss?